 Growth and spending in the energy services industry is highly dependent on many external factors.
-These include but are not limited to; the impact from geopolitical conflicts; global response to any ongoing pandemics; our customers' capital expenditures; environmental, social and governance ("ESG") initiatives; world economic, political and weather conditions; the price of oil and natural gas; and, member-country quota compliance within the Organization of Petroleum Exporting Countries and the expanded alliance.
-Imbalance across geographies driven by geopolitical conflicts, investment variances and supply disruptions is driving a greater focus on energy security, which in turn is creating a shift towards national oil companies.
-We expect continued improvements in our customer activity levels and generally positive macroeconomic conditions that may offset inflationary pressures and potential recessionary concerns, all of which are expected to continue to provide a pathway to a multi-year energy demand expansion.
-We continue to closely monitor the recessionary concerns in the global market, ongoing supply chain disruptions, escalating costs, logistical constraints and travel restrictions.
+These include but are not limited to; the impact from geopolitical conflicts; global response to any ongoing pandemics; our customers' capital expenditures; environmental, social and governance and other sustainability initiatives; world economic, political and weather conditions; the price of oil and natural gas; and, member-country quota compliance within the Organization of Petroleum Exporting Countries and the expanded alliance.
+Imbalance across geographies driven by geopolitical conflicts, investment variances and supply disruptions are driving a greater focus on energy security, which in turn is creating a shift towards national oil companies.
+We expect continued improvements in our customer activity levels and generally positive macroeconomic conditions, all of which are expected to continue to provide a pathway to a multi-year energy demand expansion.
+We continue to closely monitor macroeconomic conditions, potential supply chain disruptions, inflationary factors, and other labor and logistical constraints that could impact our operations and results.

 Our customers continue to face challenges in balancing the cost of extraction activities with securing desired rates of production while achieving acceptable rates of return on investment.
-These challenges increase our customers' requirements for technologies that improve productivity and efficiency and pressures us to deliver our products and services at competitive rates.
+These challenges increase our customers' requirements for technologies that improve productivity and efficiency and pressure us to deliver our products and services at competitive rates.
 Over the long-term, we expect demand for oil and natural gas exploration and production industry as well as new energy platforms to continue to require more advanced technology from the energy service industry.
 Weatherford delivers innovative energy services that integrate proven technologies with advanced digitalization to create sustainable offerings for maximized value and return on investment.
-During the COVID-19 pandemic, there was substantial negative impact on the global economy and demand in our industry in 2021 and 2021, with impacts carrying into 2022, including inflationary pressures, logistical delays and service and supply shortages.
+There was substantial negative impact on the global economy and demand leftover in 2021 from the COVID-19 pandemic, which carried at a lesser extent into 2022 which also included inflationary pressures, logistical delays and service and supply shortages.
 We managed to face these challenges by evolving our offerings, increasing the breadth of our digital portfolio and enhancing our applications to offer more fully integrated digital energy services solutions.
 We also increased our offerings of automated well construction and remote monitoring and predictive analytics related to our product offerings.
-As such, we believe we are well positioned to satisfy our customers' needs, but the level of improvement in our businesses in the future will continue to depend heavily on pricing, volume of work, our ability to offer cost efficient, innovative and effective technology solutions, and our success in gaining market share in new and existing markets.
+Our resiliency continued to show in our performance through 2023, allowing us to also make improvements on our capital structure through debt reduction.
+We believe we are well positioned to satisfy our customers' needs, but the level of improvement in our businesses in the future will continue to depend heavily on pricing, volume of work, our ability to offer cost efficient, innovative and effective technology solutions, and our success in gaining market share in new and existing markets.